brockn/hdfs-nfs-proxy/README.md

 1. Choose binary:

     You can either build a binary are choose one of the pre-built snapshots.
-The snapshots are in snapshots/
+The snapshots are in the snapshots/ directory.

     Should you choose to build your own binary, You need choose the appropiate hadoop version when building the package.
 Examples below: